 Funders for Sexual Assault Prevention and Education

-Alongside these community foundations and women’s funds, a handful of nationally-focused private foundations also cover this ground.
+Alongside these community foundations and women’s funds, a handful of nationally and globally-focused private foundations also cover this ground.
 (As a caveat, this list is by no means exhaustive, but focuses on some of the largest and most consistent funders over time.)

 One of the largest contributions NoVo has made in recent years on sexual abuse and assault is a $3.3 million grant to Rockefeller Philanthropy Advisors in 2015 in project support for Just Beginnings, a child sexual abuse donor collaborative.